EvilBunny333/Compiler/README.md

 #use lex program

-Goto to Command Prompt(cmd)
+- Goto to Command Prompt(cmd)

 - Goto the directory where you have saved the program

-- Type in command :-  flex filename
+- Type in command :  flex Compiler

-- Type in command :- gcc lex.yy.c -o Compiler.exe
+- Type in command : gcc lex.yy.c -o Compiler.exe

 - Execute/Run for windows command promt :-     Compiler.exe
 The line "enter a string" should appear => its working!